Leonardo Madelón

 Leonardo Carol Madelón (born 25 January 1963) is an Argentine football manager and former player who played as a midfielder.
-He is the current manager of Central Córdoba de Santiago del Estero.
+He is the current manager of Unión de Santa Fe.

 Career

 Madelón played club football for San Lorenzo, Unión de Santa Fe and Rosario Central between 1982 and 1993.

 Coaching career

 In 1997, he started his managerial career with Colegiales in the lower leagues of Argentine football.
 He then had a spell with El Porvenir before returning to his former club Unión de Santa Fe in 2001.

 He then had an unsuccessful spell in charge of Nueva Chicago in 2004.
 He returned to management in 2006, and lead Olimpo to both Apertura and Clausura championships in the Primera B Nacional (second division) 2006–07 season, gaining automatic promotion to the Primera División.